Baan Chinpracha House In Phuket Town

 Baan Chinpracha has also been used for a couple of movie’s, including the most recent, "Heaven & Earth".

-Old family photos line the walls of the mansion.
+Photos line the walls of the mansion.

 If you are interested in spending a bit of time at Baan Chinpracha mansion, I would recommend that you do as we did, and combine it with a tour of Old Phuket Town.